soldair/node-s3-npm/README.md

-THIS DOCUMENTATION IS A WORK IN PROGRESS. it does not yet reflect the current features and usecases.
+THIS DOCUMENTATION IS A WORK IN PROGRESS.

 node-s3-npm
 ===========